GoogleCloudPlatform/rad-lab/modules/billing_budget/README.md

 ## Reference Architecture Diagram

-Below Architechture Diagram is the base representation of what will be created as a part of [RAD Lab Launcher](../../radlab-launcher/radlab.py).
+Below Architecture Diagram is the base representation of what will be created as a part of [RAD Lab Launcher](../../radlab-launcher/radlab.py).

 ![](../../docs/images/V7_Billing_Budget.png)